cruise-automation/webviz-rust-framework/wrflib/docs/src/tutorial_hello_world_console.md

 Be sure to run the server, as described in [Getting Started](./getting_started.md).

-Navigate to [http://localhost:5000/wrflib/examples/tutorial_hello_world_console](http://localhost:5000/wrflib/examples/tutorial_hello_world_console), open the browser console, and again, see how it has printed "Hello, world!"
+Navigate to [http://localhost:5000/wrflib/examples/tutorial_hello_world_console](http://localhost:5000/wrflib/examples/tutorial_hello_world_console), open the browser console, and again, see how it has printed "Hello, world!".

 Congratulations, you've written your first Wrflib program! 😄